peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

-* A CBOR object decoded from the given byte array.
-Returns null (as opposed to CBORObject.Null) if <code>data</code> is empty and the AllowEmpty property is set on the given options object.
+* A CBOR object decoded from the specified byte array.
+Returns null (as opposed to CBORObject.Null) if <code>data</code> is empty and the AllowEmpty property is set on the specified options object.

 **Throws:**

 * <code>CBORException</code> - There was an error in reading or parsing the data.
 This includes cases where not all of the byte array represents a CBOR object.
 This exception is also thrown if the parameter
- <code>data</code> is empty unless the AllowEmpty property is set on the given
+ <code>data</code> is empty unless the AllowEmpty property is set on the specified
  options object.

 * <code>NullPointerException</code> - The parameter <code>data</code> is null, or the
  parameter <code>options</code> is null.

 ### FromJSONString

     public static CBORObject FromJSONString(String str, int offset, int count)

 <p>Generates a CBOR object from a text string in JavaScript object Notation
  (JSON) format.</p> <p>If a JSON object has duplicate keys, a CBORException is thrown.
 This is a change in version 4.0.</p> <p>Note that if a CBOR